kushaliitm/Introduction_to_Machine_learning_nanodegree/README.md

-# Introduction_to_Machine_learning_nanodegree
+# Introduction to Machine learning nanodegree
+## Supervised learning
-This is a personal repository for my project work in Udacity's Introduction to Machine Learning Nanodegree program.
+This is a personal repository for my project work on Supervised learning of Udacity's Introduction to Machine learning nanodegree.